-Quantity Item Description, Size, Capacity, Etc. Approximate Cost 12.
-How and ay for the equipment to be purchased?
-13. Do you and reas propose to rent angons for renting y equipment for this work?
-If so, state type, quantity
+Quantity Item Description, Size, Capacity, Etc. Approximate Cost

+12. How and when will you pay for the equipment to be purchased?

+13. Do you propose to rent any equipment for this work?
+If so, state type, quantity and reasons for renting